 Jeff Cardoni’s talents range from intimate independent fare to full orchestral majesty.
 With over 40 feature film scores and several network series to his credit, one can hear his work worldwide every day.
 His unique ability to cross genres has made him a powerful player in the film composing industry.

 Jeff originally studied classical piano, while playing percussion in school orchestra.
-But it would be rock and roll that would lead him to Los Angeles in 1997.
+But it would be rock and roll that would lead him to Los Angeles.
 After a brief stint as lead guitarist for the Warner Bros. band "Alien Crime Syndicate", Jeff left to pursue film scoring full time.
 He worked under several Hollywood composers including John Murphy (Snatch, 28 Days Later) while studying conducting and orchestration at UCLA.
 He has received several ASCAP Film and Television Awards for his work on the worldwide hit CSI:Miami and was nominated for an Ariel Award for his score to the feature 7 Dias.

 His body of work ranges from studio features such as Fox’s Mike And Dave Need Wedding Dates , Step Up: All In, Just Friends, Open Season 3, Firehouse Dog and Miss March, independent films such as The Confirmation from Oscar nominated Bob Nelson (Nebraska) and The Vicious Kind (Sundance Premiere), to television scores such the hit Mike Judge comedy Silicon Valley for HBO, CBS drama The Defenders with James Belushi, The Lottery, and the worldwide Jerry Bruckheimer produced hit CSI:Miami.